 Equal opportunity for education in public schools should not come from the teachers’ pockets.

 In order to maintain high quality education that every kid deserves, this school needs a science program.
-There is not enough government funding to do so, and just $7,000 will cover the cost of bringing the joy of science to the students at Kamplaphanatawee School.
+There is not enough government funding to do so, and just $7,000 annually will cover the cost of bringing the joy of science to the students at Kamplaphanatawee School.

 While the above video from the World Bank shows a small school in Chiang Mai as it’s example, this is a problem that directly mirrors small, village schools in the rural Northeast and all across the country.
 Budget cuts have led to a shortage of teachers and a lower quality education because teachers are forced to teach the students subjects that they themselves have not mastered.
 This is especially difficult for math and science.